SamiAibeche/wp/readme.md

 3. Run watch task
 gulp watch

-Some bugs can be present with gulp-autoprefixer when you launch gulp.
+Some bug can be present with gulp-autoprefixer when you launch gulp.
-If is your case, juste remove "gulp-autoprefixer": "^3.1.1", in the package.json file and npm install again
+If it is your case, juste remove "gulp-autoprefixer": "^3.1.1", in the package.json file and npm install again

 ```